 Ibarra was angered by the grave-digger’s story.
 He left the cemetery.
 On the way, he met Padre Salvi, Franciscan parish priest of San Diego.
 In a flash, Ibarra pounced on the priest, demanding redress for desecrating his father’s mortal remains.
 Padre told him that he had nothing to do with it, for he was not the parish priest at the time of Don Rafael’s death.
 It was Padre Damaso, his predecessor, who was responsible for it.
-Convinced for Padre Salvi’s innocence, Ibarra went away.
+Convinced of Padre Salvi’s innocence, Ibarra went away.

-In his town Ibarra met several interesting people, such as the wise old man, Tasio the philosopher, whose ideas were too advanced for his times so that the people, who could not understand him, called him “Tasio the Lunatic;” the progressive school teacher, who complained to Ibarra that the children were losing interest to their studies because of the lack proper school house and the discouraging attitude of the parish friar towards both the teaching of Spanish and of the use of modern methods of pedagogy; the spineless gobernadorcillo, who catered to the wishes of the Spanish parish friars; Don Filipo Lino, the teniente-mayor and leader of the cuardrilleros (town police); and the former gobernadorcillos who were prominent citizens Don Basilio and Don Valentin.
+In his town, Ibarra met several interesting people, such as the wise old man, Tasio the philosopher, whose ideas were too advanced for his times so that the people, who could not understand him, called him “Tasio the Lunatic,” the progressive school teacher, who complained to Ibarra that the children were losing interest to their studies because of the lack proper school house and the discouraging attitude of the parish friar towards both the teaching of Spanish and of the use of modern methods of pedagogy; the spineless gobernadorcillo, who catered to the wishes of the Spanish parish friars; Don Filipo Lino, the teniente-mayor and leader of the cuardrilleros (town police); and the former gobernadorcillos who were prominent citizens, Don Basilio and Don Valentin.

-A most tragic story in the novel is the tale of Sisa, who was formerly a rich girl but became poor because she married a gambler, and a wastrel at that.
+A most tragic story in the novel is the tale of Sisa, who was formerly a rich girl but became poor because she married a gambler and a wastrel at that.
 She became crazy because she lost her two boys, Basilio and Crispin, the joy of her wretched life.
 These boys were sacristanes (sextons) in the church, working for a small wage to support their poor mother.

-Shortly thereafter, a sergent and four soldiers of the Guardia Civil suddenly arrived, looking for Elias, who was hunted for assaulting Padre Damaso and throwing the alferez into a mud hole.
-Fortunately Elias had disappeared, and the Guardia Civil went away empty-handed.
-During the picnic also, Ibarra received a telegram from the Spanish authorities notifying him the approval of his donation of a schoolhouse for the children of San Diego.
+Shortly thereafter, a sergeant and four soldiers of the Guardia Civil suddenly arrived, looking for Elias, who was hunted for assaulting Padre Damaso and throwing the alferez into a mud hole.
+Fortunately, Elias had disappeared, and the Guardia Civil went away empty-handed.
+During the picnic also, Ibarra received a telegram from the Spanish authorities notifying him of the approval of his donation of a schoolhouse for the children of San Diego.